HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient.md

 ## Installing using the Docker image

+### Prerequisites
-**Prerequisites:** You must ensure that Docker is installed on the workstation.
+You must ensure that Docker is installed on the workstation.

 !!! note
     When you upgrade to use the Docker image DXClient, you should first uninstall the nodejs DXClient.

+### Install using Docker
 DXClient docker image comes with a script that you can use to run the docker image.
 This script creates a store directory, and copies the input files from the absolute path to the shared volume location.

 See video: [CI/CD – DXClient in Container](https://www.youtube.com/watch?v=IFr_frVlojc)